 Open water swimmers appreciate being able to train in water set to the temperature of their next big swim, be it the icy Bering Strait or the balmy Persian Gulf.
-In the case of polar bear swims, practice may make possible.
+In the case of polar bear swims, the practice may make it possible.

 Polar Plunge Preparation

 If you're acclimated to cold water, and if you have your doctor's clearance to plunge into icy waters, then a few tips can make the best of a frigid situation.

 First, while costumes are festive, remember that the fabric will also absorb water.
 The cold against your skin, combined with the weight of the soaked clothing, could put you in unnecessary danger, both in the water and after.

 Consider earplugs or a swim cap to keep the icy water out of your ears.
 By protecting your ears, you can avoid the risk of infection.
 Over time, exposure to cold water can lead to hearing loss; it's a condition known as 'surfer's ear.'